Henley: how to choose and wear this heroic garment

 CHRISTOPHE, SENSITIVE TO THE HENLEY WORKWEAR VIBRATIONS

-Since arriving at BonneGueule, Christophe has developed a taste for workwear pieces.
+Since he arrived at BonneGueule, Christophe has developed a taste for workwear pieces.
 And I must say that it suits him very well!

 Workwear style with a henley